Wine-NSPA – Shmem IPC Architecture (LEGACY – superseded by gamma channel dispatcher)

 Syscall Cost: v2.4 vs v2.5

-v2.4: 4 syscalls per RT request sched_getscheduler() sched_getparam() ← eliminated by v2.5 sched_setscheduler(BOOST) ← dispatch → sched_setscheduler(UNBOOST) ~2-4us overhead (4 sched syscalls) v2.5: 2 syscalls per RT request sched_setscheduler(BOOST) ← dispatch → sched_setscheduler(UNBOOST) TLS cache: nspa_rt_cached_policy + nspa_rt_cached_prio Set once at thread RT init, read on every boost — eliminates get* calls ~1-2us overhead (2 sched syscalls) Why not FUTEX_LOCK_PI? (attempted and REJECTED) Dispatcher sleeps on notify futex (not PI futex).
-FUTEX_LOCK_PI on a separate word requires unlock + re-acquire between dispatches.
-Under SMP contention, this causes deadlocks Deadlock: Client A holds PI lock, Client B boosts dispatcher, dispatcher blocks on PI lock held by A Manual boost avoids this by never creating lock dependencies between clients and the dispatcher
+v2.4: 4 syscalls per RT request sched_getscheduler() sched_getparam() <-- eliminated by v2.5 sched_setscheduler(BOOST) <-- dispatch --> sched_setscheduler(UNBOOST) ~2-4us overhead (4 sched syscalls) v2.5: 2 syscalls per RT request sched_setscheduler(BOOST) <-- dispatch --> sched_setscheduler(UNBOOST) TLS cache: nspa_rt_cached_policy + nspa_rt_cached_prio Set once at thread RT init, read on every boost -- eliminates get* calls ~1-2us overhead (2 sched syscalls) Why not FUTEX_LOCK_PI? (attempted and REJECTED) Dispatcher sleeps on a notify futex, not the PI futex itself.
+A separate PI word requires unlock + re-acquire between dispatches.
+Under SMP contention, this causes deadlocks Deadlock: client A holds the PI lock while boosted dispatcher work blocks on it Manual boost avoids client↔dispatcher lock dependencies entirely

 2 syscalls per RT request: sched_setscheduler (boost) + sched_setscheduler (unboost).
 Down from 4 in v2.4 (v2.5 caches the scheduler state, eliminating sched_getscheduler + sched_getparam).